 The spinning wheel of software

 The wheels of software development spins ever faster.
 It’s like a car with no brakes, where someone keeps pressing the accelerator.
-I love new technology and enjoy every second of the ride, but sometimes I wonder if the car will keep accelerating for eternity or simply crash and burn.
+I love new technology, but sometimes I wonder if the car will keep accelerating for eternity or simply crash and burn.

 The tools and technology I use every day at work was not even conceived when I graduated.
 I spend a lot of my days writing code in .NET, which was invented about 6 years ago.
 My primary area of work, web development, has only been about for less than fifteen years and software programming in general started about the time I was born in the seventies.
 During these years, it has evolved at an enormous rate while adding several new technologies to it’s realm.